-Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Target Pollution Reduction in the AQMA to Date Estimated Completion Date Comments 14 Vehicle Idling Patrols Promoting low emission transport During 2019, authorised enforcement officers carried out a number of patrols of schools, taxi ranks and any other location where a complaint from the public had been received.
-Several drivers were spoken to but no FPN's were served.
-In 2019 we also carried out a few joint agency days where we worked with Glasgow City Council and the police and carried out vehicle emission testing.
-We have funding to continue both these initiatives in 2020. ongoing None PM's and NO2 On- going Ongoing Well received by members of the public Main source of air pollution in SA is road traffic
+Meas- ure No. Measure Category Focus Lead Author ity Plann ing Phase Impleme ntation Phase Pollution Reduction Progress to Date Estimated Completion Date Comments 14 Vehicle Idling Patrols Promoting low emission transport We received funding to repeat vehicle idling work which we carried out in 2019.
+Unfortunately, due to the pandemic we were unable to do this work but are hoping to resume late 2021 should pandemic controls permit.
+We did put out communications to social media reminding members of the public to switch off their engines when stationary for more than 5 minutes.
+Environ mental Health Com-plete ongoing None PM's and NO2 On- going Ongoing Well received by members of the public Main source of air pollution in SA is road traffic